GetStream/stream-chat-swift/docusaurus/docs/iOS/client/controllers/controllers-overview.md

 Controllers expose functionality via event subscriptions and API calls.
 In most cases you need to call the `synchronize` method on your controller instance.
 This is done to avoid side-effects from initialization and to make sure that the controller is ready to be used.

-ie. a channel controller needs to watch a channel before it's delegate can receive calls.
+for example a channel controller needs to watch a channel before it's delegate can receive calls.

 It's a best practice to pass synchronize a completion block to handle error cases.
 However, error handling is optional and you can use synchronize as a fire and forget method.